MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 1. Open the gateway log.
 2. Search for an [Activity Type](#activities) to find the query.
 An example of this would be MGEQ.
-3. Make note of the second GUID as this is the request id.
+3. Make a note of the second GUID as this is the request id.
 4. Continue to search for MGEQ until you find the FireActivityCompletedSuccessfullyEvent entry with the duration.
 You can verify the entry has the same request id.
 Duration is in milliseconds.

         DM.EnterpriseGateway Verbose: 0 : 2016-09-26T23:08:56.7940067Z DM.EnterpriseGateway    baf40f21-2eb4-4af1-9c59-0950ef11ec4a    5f99f566-106d-c8ac-c864-c0808c41a606    MGEQ    21f96cc4-7496-bfdd-748c-b4915cb4b70c    B8DFCF12 [DM.Pipeline.Common.TracingTelemetryService] Event: FireActivityCompletedSuccessfullyEvent (duration=5004)